tresoldi/gled/README.md

 | ALIGNMENT      | String   | A sequence of BIPA graphemes and dashes (representing gaps) expressing the lemma's alignment in its cognate set.
 E.g.: `b ʒ ə - -`, `b ʒ ɐ qʼʷ ə`.                                                                                                           |
 | COGSET         | String   | A label identifying the cognate set to which the lemma belongs, also carrying information on linguistic family and concept.
 All in lowercase, with the cognate set index expressed by trailing digits.
 E.g.: `abkhaz_adyge_horn_47`, `abkhaz_adyge_knee_49`. |

+The `nexus/` directory carries individual per-family NEXUS files encoding the presence or absence of each applicable cognate set.
+All the characters have an ascertainment correction.

-The entire software pipeline for downloading, processing, and releasing new versions of the dataset is available in the `pipeline/` directory.
+The software pipeline for downloading, processing, and releasing new versions of the dataset is available in the `pipeline/` directory.
 Please note that, due to processing time necessary for the core step of automatic cognate detection, the entire process